Generous June 2021 is coming soon!

-Generous June is a new initiative that seeks to engage churches, communities and individuals with generosity throughout the month of June.
+Generous June is an initiative that seeks to engage churches, communities and individuals with generosity, by encouraging understanding and promoting activity throughout the month of June.

 - Skip To

 - Pick A Date